 When your customer or client is abroad, you should seek professional advice from your accountant as to whether your business should charge the customer VAT or not.
 The reasoning is that the rules regarding charging customers abroad can depend on the place of supply (of your work) and other factors.

 Secondly, when contracting overseas you may currently have work in a place with a foreign client, and they will be paying for your services in a foreign currency.
-Therefore, you will need to consider your banking arrangements.
-If the client pays your invoices to your UK bank account, you will likely be hit with:
+Therefore, you will need to consider your banking arrangements for your limited company invoicing abroad.
+Basically, if the client pays your invoices to your UK bank account, you will likely be hit with:

 - You will also be given lower exchange rates on contractor payments than the actual market rate.